TrebleExperience/ErfanGSIs-TrebleExperience/README.md

 * Dalvik patch
 * Additional information when an image is created
 * Others

+## Note
+* If you are going to edit the fork, please respect the License and NOTICE!

 ## YuMi GSIs Info
 [![Download YuMi GSIs - The return](https://img.shields.io/sourceforge/dm/yumi-project.svg)](https://sourceforge.net/projects/yumi-project/files/latest/download)